Q: When should a CEO walk away from an acquisition?

 I don’t know the right balance.
 But I think my learning is that if your gut says it’s time to move on, then it’s time to move on and take the deal, even if the price isn’t quite what you’d hoped for.
 But challenge your thinking.
 We all get too emotional and clouded.
 Talk to your other constituents.
 If you feel different after, maybe take the deal.
 It’s the rational thing to do.

 Most importantly, if you need more time — ask for it.
 Most deals don’t really explode if you handle it right.
 Be honest and tell the acquirer you need another week or two to talk it out internally.
 Someone in corp dev may push back.
 But in the end, they’ll probably say take the time you need, if they don’t think it’s a price negotiation ploy.
+It’s even OK to be honest and say you are interested, but right now just isn’t the time.
+Do it right, and you’ve burned no bridge.

 A little more here: When Should You Sell Your Startup? | SaaStr